pilgreen/operakansas/content/_index.md

 _![](/uploads/songstothemoonc-calendar.jpg)_

+# Opera Kansas announces the 2020 Zepick Modern Opera

+Opera Kansas brings innovative, affordable and accessible opera to communities and schools throughout Kansas, while providing emerging musicians artistic opportunities in a respectful, professional environment.
+Opera Kansas introduces the art form of opera to thousands.
+In 2016, Opera Kansas, with the patronage of Dr. Lyle and Debi Zepick, created the Zepick Modern Opera Competition.
+This competition has yielded exciting new chamber operas in 2016 and 2018.
+Opera Kansas and the Zepicks believe that the next step for this program is to collaboratively create a work with a composer to be premiered in 2020.

 # _Amahl and the Night Visitors_ a great success!

 Opera Kansas' 30th anniversary performance of _Amahl and the Night Visitors_ was enjoyed by the enthusiastic audience filling Church of the Magdalen on the afternoon of January 6th.
 The audience was treated to the solid performance that has made _Amahl and the Night Visitors_ a Wichita and Opera Kansas tradition for three decades.